GoogleChrome/web.dev/src/site/content/en/blog/display-override/index.md

 Web App and how it should behave when installed on the user's desktop or mobile device.
 Via the [`display`](/add-manifest/#display) property, you can customize what browser UI is shown when your app is launched.
 For example, you can hide the address bar and browser chrome.
 Games can even be made to launch full screen.
-As a quick recap, below are the display modes that are currently specified.
+As a quick recap, below are the display modes that are specified at the time this article was written.

 <div class="w-table-wrapper">
   <table id="display-params">